 Get in touch with a health professional even if you may feel awkward talking about bowel problems.
 All health professionals should understand that MS can have an impact on how the bowel works so don't be shy in raising this.
 Your MS nurse, GP or continence advisor are all experienced in dealing with these problems and should be able to put you at your ease.
 Although health professionals might tend to use more medical language, such as faeces or stool, using poo or number 2s is fine.
 Use the language you feel most comfortable with.

-How is bowel incontinence managed?
+How is bowel incontinence treated?

 The aim of treatment for bowel incontinence is to regain control over when you open your bowels.
 There are a number of approaches and it may take some time and a combination of strategies to find out what works for you.